mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/08-source-control.markdown

 category: page
 slug: source-control
 sort-order: 0708
+meta: Source control versions and backs up code for when programming problems occur.
+Learn more about source control on Full Stack Python.
 choice1url: /deployment.html
 choice1icon: fa-share
 choice1text: How do I deploy the code I've created for my web app?